Power of Attorney and Elderly Care

 The Role of the Power of Attorney

 Prior to making these tough decisions about the type and level of care your relative requires, it is necessary to create a durable power of attorney in order to have the legal authority to make decisions for your relative when they no longer can reasonably make them for themselves.
-This becomes especially important if your family member suffers from dementia or Alzheimer's disease and no longer has the capacity to effectively make important decisions on their own.
+The agent's authority, as granted by the power of attorney, gives the agent or attorney-in-fact the legal decision-making power to act on behalf of the principal, with the scope and responsibilities clearly defined in the legal document.
+This becomes especially important if your family member suffers from dementia or Alzheimer’s disease and no longer has the capacity to effectively make important decisions on their own.

 The decisions of where to care for your relative and what level of care to administer must be made with both the relative’s and the family’s best interests in mind.
 These are difficult choices that need to be made at this stage of care, and the person responsible for making these decisions needs to have legal authority to do so.
-This is where the power of attorney becomes essential in dealing with the financial and medical aspects of the situation.
+This is where the power of attorney becomes essential in dealing with the financial and medical aspects of the situation, as the agent acts on the principal's behalf as specified in the legal document.

 Having a durable power of attorney allows you to ensure family decisions remain within the family and the estate of your relative is utilized to provide them with the care that they need.
+A durable power of attorney often takes effect immediately upon signing, meaning the agent can act without waiting for the principal's incapacity, and it is no longer valid upon the principal's death or other specified circumstances.
 While it is never easy to live with the demise of a parent or a loved one, there are proactive things that you can do to make sure a bad situation does not become much worse.

 How to Create a Power of Attorney